nngeek195/Telagram-G-Drive-Bot/README.md

      ```bash
    /setfolder "Your Google drive folder link"

-- Now Setup is complete You can use the bot ✨ ✨
+- Now Setup complete You can use the bot ✨ ✨

 ## How Use the Code (For Developers)